rkhilwani/predictionio-buildpack/CUSTOM.md

 ### Config files

-The config templates in [`config/`](config/) may be copied into the engine at `config/` and customized specifically for the engine.
+The buildpack comes with [`config/`](config/) ERB templates that are rendered using the current [environment variables](#user-content-environment-variables) when the app is launched.
+Any one of these may be customized by creating a `config/` directory in your engine and copying over the template from this buildpack.
+Use caution when making modifications, as these configs are preset to work on Heroku.
 These include:

 * `pio-env.sh` for PredictionIO
 * `core-site.xml.erb` for Hadoop